Instructional Coach, Center for Disabilities Studies

 - Interface with investigators of other institutions or agencies involved in similar or related projects and other duties as assigned.

-- Bachelors degree in special education or other related field and four years job related experience, or equivalent combination of education and experience.
-Masters degree preferred.
+- Bachelors degree, masters preferred, in special education or other related field and four years job related experience, or equivalent combination of education and experience.

 - Competency in special education research, policies, and instructional strategies.